Lavon Affair: Aim

 In the early 1950s, the United States initiated a more activist policy of support for Egyptian nationalism; this aim was often in contrast with Britain's policy of maintaining its regional hegemony.
 Israel feared that the US policy, which encouraged Britain to withdraw its military forces from the Suez Canal, would embolden the military ambitions of Egyptian president Gamal Abdel Nasser towards Israel.
 Israel at first sought to influence this policy through diplomatic means, but was frustrated.

 In the summer of 1954, Colonel Binyamin Gibli, the chief of Israel's military intelligence directorate Aman, initiated 'Operation Susannah' in order to reverse that decision.
 The goal of the Operation was to carry out bombings and other acts of sabotage in Egypt, with the aim of creating an atmosphere in which Anglo-American opponents of the British withdrawal from Egypt would be able to gain the upper hand and block the withdrawal.

 According to historian Shabtai Teveth, who wrote one of the more detailed accounts, the assignment was "To undermine Western confidence in the existing Egyptian regime by generating public insecurity and actions to bring about arrests, demonstrations, and acts of revenge, while totally concealing the Israeli factor.
 The team was accordingly urged to avoid detection, so that suspicion would fall on the Muslim Brotherhood, the Communists, 'unspecified malcontents' or 'local nationalists'."

 Secret cell

-The top-secret cell, Unit 131, which was to carry out the operation, had existed since 1948 and under Aman since 1950.
+The top-secret cell which was to carry out the operation, Unit 131, had existed since 1948 and under Aman since 1950.
 At the time of Operation Susannah, Unit 131 was the subject of a bitter dispute between Aman (military intelligence) and Mossad (national intelligence agency) over who should control it.

 Unit 131 operatives had been recruited several years earlier, when the Israeli intelligence officer Avraham Dar arrived in Cairo under the cover of a British citizen from Gibraltar named John Darling.
 He had recruited several Egyptian Jews, known as sayanim (סייענים), who had also previously been active in helping Jews flee to Israel, activities that Egypt deemed illegal, and trained them for covert operations.